101955 Bennu: Physical characteristics

 Animation of Bennu rotating, imaged by OSIRIS-REx in December 2018.

 Bennu has a roughly spheroidal shape, resembling a spinning top.
 Bennu's axis of rotation is tilted 178 degrees to its orbit; the direction of rotation about its axis is retrograde with respect to its orbit.
 While the initial ground based radar observations indicated that Bennu had a fairly smooth shape with one prominent 10±– m boulder on its surface, high resolution data obtained by OSIRIS-REx revealed that the surface is much rougher with more than 200 boulders larger than 10 m on the surface, the largest of which is 58 m across.
 The boulders contain veins of high albedo carbonate minerals believed to have formed prior to the formation of the asteroid due to hot water channels on the much larger parent body.
 The veins range from 3 to 15 centimeters wide, and can be over one meter in length, much bigger than carbonate veins seen in meteorites.

+An analysis published in 2026 of "spacecraft observations revealed that Bennu is blanketed by boulders of differing physical properties" and implying "cracks in rocks resulting from geological processes within the parent body or, more recently, micrometeoroid impacts and thermal fatigue".

 There is a well-defined ridge along the equator of Bennu.
 The presence of this ridge suggests that fine-grained regolith particles have accumulated in this area, possibly because of its low gravity and fast rotation (about once every 4.3 hours).
 Observation by the OSIRIS-REx spacecraft has shown that Bennu is rotating faster over time.
 This change in Bennu's rotation is caused by the Yarkovsky–O'Keefe–Radzievskii–Paddack effect.
 Due to the uneven emission of thermal radiation from its surface as Bennu rotates in sunlight, the rotation period of Bennu decreases by about one second every 100 years.